Jorricks/iCal-library/README.md

 print(calendar.time_zones)
 ```

-Note: iCalLibrary is fully Debugger compliant, meaning it is very easy to use a debugger with this project.
+Note: iCal-library is fully Debugger compliant, meaning it is very easy to use a debugger with this project.
 It will be much faster to see all the different attributes and functions from inside a Python debugger.
 If you are unsure whether your IDE supports it, take a look [here](https://wiki.python.org/moin/PythonDebuggingTools) under the sections 'IDEs with Debug Capabilities'.

 ## Limitations